-Reference Requirement Timing and Frequency Responsibility Planning, pre-construction and site set up СММ1 Minimise impacts through detailed design and construction Through refinement of the detailed design, the project shall to the extent practicable, minimise the construction footprint and impacts on the environment through: Pre- constructio n and during constructio VMFRP Siting of proposed structures primarily along or immediately adjacent to existing access tracks and other previously disturbed areas. n Designing containment banks (including guardrails) and batters in consultation with Parks Victoria to minimise extent of native vegetation removal and other construction impacts.
-Removal of redundant structures in consultation with Parks Victoria, where the removal is deemed the most appropriate action to minimise adverse environmental, heritage and visual effects.
-CMM2 Site rehabilitation protocol Photographs of each site are to be taken prior to the commencement of construction works and stored for future reference.
-Pre- constructio n Contractor Photographs taken at site prior to works being undertaken should be provided to VMFRP and the relevant land manager, this will assist in identifying if re- establishment/ revegetation of the site has been successful. vi.
+Reference Requirement Timing and Frequency Responsibility Pre-constru e-construction, planning and site set up CMM1 Site rehabilitation protocol i.
+Photographs of each site are to be taken prior to the Pre- Contractor commencement of construction works and stored for future reference. constructio n ii.
+Photographs taken at site prior to works being undertaken should be provided to VMFRP and the relevant land manager, this will assist in identifying if re- establishment/ revegetation of the site has been successful. iii.
 In all areas, where soil is to be disturbed and reinstated, except existing roads, the topsoil should be scraped and stored separately to all other soil with a separation of no less than 1 m.
-During constructio n Contractor vii.
-Provide infrastructure (e.g. gates) where suitable to facilitate temporary restrictions on public access along certain access tracks during higher risk periods (e.g. flooding) and to provide Parks Victoria with operational flexibility to restrict access to parts of the national parks where deemed necessary to provide rest and recovery from visitation. viii.
-Where additional distinct soil horizons are to be disturbed, soil from separate horizons should be stored separately. СММЗ Nearby residents and landholder notifications Pre- Contractor Notify affected residents and landholders of changes to traffic conditions and access to property for duration of the works. constructio n Nearby residents are to be notified at least seven days in advance of works commencing of the nature, duration, and hours of work if they are likely to be impacted by construction activities (i.e., due to noise, vibration, access, traffic).
+During constructio n Contractor Where additional distinct soil horizons are to be disturbed, soil from separate horizons should be stored separately.
+CMM2 Nearby residents and landholder notifications Pre- Contractor Notify affected residents and landholders of changes to traffic conditions and access to property for duration of the works. constructio n Nearby residents are to be notified at least seven days in advance of works commencing of the nature, duration, and hours of work if they are likely to be impacted by construction activities (i.e., due to noise, vibration, access, traffic). СММЗ Noise management plan Prepare and implement a Noise Management Plan as part of the CEMP to show how construction will be carried out to minimise the impact of noise from operations on adjacent properties.
+This could include operational controls such as: Pre- constructio n and during constructio Contractor substituting noisy activities with an alternative process where available; n restricting times when noisy work is carried out; and consultation with affected residents Notify the land owner/manager and nearby residences of any planned and unavoidable out of hours works at least five days in advance.